focus-editor/focus/LOG.md

     - Currently only RGB monitor panels

 - Release checklist
-    - Remove session backuping
     - Change the version
     - Google Analytics?
     - Disqus

 ===========================

 - Colors
-- When saving, if a buffer has changed its state, don't save
 - Create new files
 - Commands:
     - Open error log